Garcia vs. Commission on Audit

 Precedents Cited

 - Mondano v.
-Silvosa — Cited for the definition of the President's power of control over executive departments, which was exercised in setting aside the administrative dismissal.
+Silvosa (97 Phil.
+143) — Cited for the definition of the President's power of control over executive departments.

 - Ginzon v.
-Municipality of Murcia; Gementiza v.
-Court of Appeals; Balquidra v.
-CFI; Cristobal v.
-Melchor — Cited as examples of established jurisprudence fixing recovery of back wages to five years for illegally dismissed government employees.
-The Court deviated from this five-year rule in Garcia's case due to the specific circumstances of innocence.
+Municipality of Murcia, Gementiza v.
+Court of Appeals, Balquidra v.
+CFI — Cited as examples of the general rule limiting back wages to 5 years for local government employees; distinguished from the instant case which warrants deviation due to innocence.

 Provisions